Almir-git-unifc/form-cadast_vite/README.md

 form-cadast_front-in_vite-html-css
 ======================================
-Form - people registration, Front End made in react-vite using html and CSS xxxxxxxxxxxxxxxxx
+Form registration with parallelogram behind, Front html, CSS made in react vite.If you like: give me a star 🌟

 ---------------------------------------------------------------------------------------------------------